 The reasons why I recommend you Trainline are:

-Here is a step-by-step guide to help you buy your Renfe train tickets using Trainline’s website.
+Here is a step by step guide to help you buy your Renfe train tickets using Trainline‘s website.
 The interface is very friendly and the process is incredibly straightforward.
 But here are some indications in case you need additional help.

 Go to www.thetrainline.com.

 If the website isn’t displayed in English, choose the British flag in the menu that appears in the top bar of the site.
-This is only to change the site’s language so don’t worry if you are American, Canadian, Australian…
+This will only to change the site’s language so don’t worry if you’re American, Canadian, Australian…

-In addition to this, you will see in the upper right corner that Trainline offers the possibility of displaying prices in American dollars (USD), British pounds (GBP), Canadian dollars (CAD), Australian dollars (AUD), and several other currencies.
+In addition to this, you’ll see in the upper right corner that Trainline offers the possibility of displaying prices in American dollars (USD), British pounds (GBP), Canadian dollars (CAD), Australian dollars (AUD), and several other currencies.

-This is only a reference because you are always going to be charged in euros.
+You can be charged in your preferred currency.
+However, Spanish railway operators official fares are always in euros.
 Therefore, my suggestion is that you select to display the prices in euros (EUR) from the beginning.

 At this stage, you should create an account even if you’re only going to buy one ticket.
 As a registered user you can log in and retrieve your booking in case (a) your internet connection fails for any reason and (b) you need to change or cancel bookings.

 In addition to this, you can (a) book a ticket from your computer and use it directly from your smartphone with the Trainline app, (b) add your fellow travellers, pre-book your tickets and keep them stored neatly in one place, and (c) save your credit card to your Trainline account so you can pay with one click.

 If you want to register click on the “Sign in” button located on the right corner of the top sidebar.
-Fill in all the information required and click the “Sign up for free” button.
+On the drop-down menu, click on the “New customer?
+Register now” link at the bottom.
+Fill in all the information required and click the “Register” button.

 Quit this window and return to the homepage.

 Make sure that you are now logged in.
 If not, do so.

-The left sidebar allows you to fill up a form with your trip details.
+The left sidebar allows you to fill in a form with your trip details.